d3fc/d3fc/site/src/components/introduction/3-transitions.md

 The above code can be repeatedly executed, with the chart (and associated series) transitioning as the data changes.

-Here is the complete example which animates a simple bubble sort algorithm:
+Here is the complete example which animates a simple bubble sort algorithm (if the example has finished, just refresh your browser!):

 <style>
 .x-axis {